Skip to main content

 • your vehicle registration number

-You have 2 opportunities to challenge a PCN (informal challenge or formal representation).
+You have 2 opportunities to challenge a PCN - informal challenge and formal representation.

 Start informal challenge